chartjs/Chart.js/docs/charts/line.md

 ## Data Structure

-All of the supported [data structures](../general/data-structures.md) can be used with line charts.
+All the supported [data structures](../general/data-structures.md) can be used with line charts.

 ## Stacked Area Chart